YongoDavid/DEMO-2024-NOVEMBER/README.md

 I am having issues hosting the TEAMS project on render , so now i am switching to vercel , i hope this works.

 NOV 06
-Thhe Grind does not stop!
+The Grind does not stop!
+i really dont know what to do again concerning the TEAMS projec that is not hosting.